Aplus Framework Docs

 $client = new Client();

-A request can be made by passing a Request instance in the run method, which will return a Response:
+A request can be made by passing a Request instance in the run method, which will return a Response or throw an Framework\HTTP\Client\RequestException if it fails:

 $response = $client->run($request); // Framework\HTTP\Client\Response